saverchenkov/darwin-godel-adk/PRD.md

 ## 4. Implementation Guide

 ### 4.1 Main Orchestrator Process Responsibilities
-The Main Orchestrator is responsible for managing the **Agent Archive**.
-This will be implemented as a Git repository, where each agent variant is a commit.
-The Orchestrator will handle committing new agent versions and using Git for rollbacks in case of catastrophic failure.
+The Main Orchestrator is responsible for managing the **Agent Archive** and the entire **evolutionary loop**.
+This includes selecting parent agents from the archive, checking out their versions, launching the child process for execution, and upon successful completion, committing and tagging the new agent variant.
+It also handles rollbacks in case of catastrophic failure.

 ### 4.2 Child Process Management and ADK Integration